futtetennista/mars-rover/README.md

 until the program is terminated.
 It was unclear and I simply followed the examples.
 Modifying the implementation is trivial.

+## Continuous integration

+A Github Action is setup using [Haskell CI](https://github.com/haskell-CI/haskell-ci) to automate building and testing the project.

 ## Future work

 * Clarify requirements (see provious point)